 During the 4 hour drive to the hotel I make a decision.
-I decide a ton of stuff on this blog is going to change.
+I decide many things are going to change.
 I get fired up, motivated, inspired.
 I realize again, that I don't have to understand why things happen.
 It doesn't matter why things happen because I can't control it anyway.
 All that matters is what I do.

 We have so much to do.
 We can't let theives, or loss, or frustration stop us.
 We have a choice.
 We can get sad, angry, or mad.
 We can start running scared or throw in the cards.
 Or, we can get to doing what we know is right and forget everything else.
 There is only now - take it or leave it!

-Before us lay a ginormous spread of food in a beautifully kept hotel.
+As the doors parted, we saw before us a ginormous spread of food.
 Burgers, fries, hot dogs, salad, and everything else.
 Apparently, complimentary dinner was just starting.
 There was free, UNLIMITED wine and beer.
 And not just beer, but good beer!
 Beer I had never heard of before!
 And they were handing us pitchers to fill up at our leisure.

 I told Heidi that possibily we may have pushed it all too far and maybe we died and went to heaven, but then we saw Sam was refusing to eat his burger and grabbing all the cheese and we knew we were still good to go on this Earth.